SteveBarnett/human-centred/air.md

 5. People are moved into roles that they're underpaid and overqualified for, in worse conditions

 The tech industry in particular leans towards trying to eliminating people from the process.

+It turns out human are good at building the [Torment Nexus](https://en.wikipedia.org/wiki/Torment_Nexus).
+But/and good at breaking it down.
+Again.

 #### Recall recent examples of "just tech, not magic"